 \item Usually, Ward identities are used to enforce the desired gauge symmetries.
-When dealing with anomalous quantities, these constraints are crucial to remove the ambiguities that creep in through the regularization process.
+When dealing with anomalous quantities, these constraints are crucial to remove the ambiguities that creep in through the regularisation process.
 But in our functional approach, this cannot be immediately implemented because the leading operators in the EFT end up being automatically gauge invariant.
 The only way forward is to perturb the theory to upset this automatic gauge invariance.
 This is done with the help of background fields, in a way very similar as in Ref.~\cite{Bonnefoy:2020gyh}.
 Then, the necessary Ward identity constraints can be recovered thanks to EFT operators involving the would-be-Goldstone bosons of the exact gauge symmetries.

-\item The parametrization of the fermion bilinear operator involves derivative interactions with scalar and pseudoscalar fields.
+\item The parametrisation of the fermion bilinear operator involves derivative interactions with scalar and pseudoscalar fields.
 To our knowledge, a precise description of how to perform the calculation of the determinant of such operators has never been presented.
-It should be noted that in that calculation, regularization is necessary.
-For that, we adopt dimensional regularization and follow the 't Hooft-Veltman prescription.
-We show that the two-parameter ambiguities, well-known in the context of triangle Feynman diagrams, can be recovered.
+It should be noted that in that calculation, regularisation is necessary.
+For that, we adopt dimensional regularisation and follow the 't Hooft-Veltman prescription.
+We show that the two-parameter ambiguities, well known in the context of triangle Feynman diagrams, can be recovered.
 Those are crucial to allow one to enforce all the gauge constraints in a consistent way.

-\item We recover in the functional context the results of Refs.~\cite{Quevillon:2019zrd, Quevillon:2020hmx, Bonnefoy:2020gyh}, that is, that the derivative coupling of the Goldstone boson $\pi$ to the fermions, $\bar{\Psi}(\partial_{\mu}\pi\gamma^{\mu}\gamma^{5})\Psi$ and $\bar{\Psi}(\partial_{\mu}\pi\gamma^{\mu})\Psi$, do not necessarily vanish in the infinite mass limit.
+\item We recover in the functional context the results of Refs.~\cite{Quevillon:2019zrd, Quevillon:2020hmx, Bonnefoy:2020gyh}, that is, that the derivative coupling of the Goldstone boson $\pi$ to the fermions, $\bar{\Psi}(\partial_{\mu}\pi\,\gamma^{\mu}\gamma^{5})\Psi$ and $\bar{\Psi}(\partial_{\mu}\pi\,\gamma^{\mu})\Psi$, do not necessarily vanish in the infinite mass limit.
 They do contribute to the leading EFT operator $\pi VA$, $\pi AA$, but not $\pi VV$.
-In other words, this last coupling satisfies the Sutherland-Velman theorem, and is fully driven by the anomaly, but not the other two. \end{itemize}
+In other words, this last coupling satisfies the Sutherland-Veltman theorem, and is fully driven by the anomaly, but not the other two. \end{itemize}